Wallago attu: Possible species splitting

 The vast and disjunct distribution of W. attu has led to the assumption that it might in fact not be a single species.
 A preliminary bone-by-bone comparison of W. attu specimens from Southeast Asia and South Asia showed significant differences in their skeletal structure.
-It is thus assumed that pending further research W. attu may possibly be split into two or more species within the Wallago genus in the future.
+It is thus assumed that pending further research W. attu may possibly be split into two or more species within the genus Wallago in the future.